QUESTIONNAIRE 2, DISTRIBUTED TO

 3/ Concentration camps: labour camps.

-5/ The duty of remembrance is an important act, because it is necessary to remember the terror and horror that have occurred, to warn young people nowadays.
+5/ The duty of remembrance is an important act, because it is necessary to remember the terror and horror that occurred, to warn the young people of our days.
 It is a form of respect for those who have suffered in injustice.

 6/ Memory: form of respect, mourning...